ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 - [2] Elimination is defined as reducing cervical cancer incidence to 4 or fewer cases per 100,000 women per year in every country | <cite index="10-1">The WHO Global strategy defines elimination as reducing the number of new cases annually to 4 or fewer cases per 100,000 women</cite>
 - [3] Target 1 (90): 90% of girls fully vaccinated with HPV vaccine by age 15 years | <cite index="10-1">90% of girls vaccinated with the HPV vaccine by age 15</cite>
 - [3] Target 2 (70): 70% of women screened with a high-performance test by age 35, and again by age 45 | <cite index="10-1">70% of women screened with a high-performance test by 35 years of age and again by 45 years of age</cite>
-- [3] Target 3 (90): 90% of women identified with cervical disease receive treatment — 90% of precancer treated, and 90% of invasive cancer managed | <cite index="6-1">90% of women identified with cervical disease receive treatment (90% of women with precancer treated, and 90% of women with invasive cancer managed)</cite>
+- [4] Target 3 (90): 90% of women identified with cervical disease receive treatment — 90% of precancer treated, and 90% of invasive cancer managed | <cite index="6-1">90% of women identified with cervical disease receive treatment (90% of women with precancer treated, and 90% of women with invasive cancer managed)</cite>
-- [2] All three targets are to be met by 2030, to place every country on the pathway to elimination within the following century | <cite index="6-1">These are the 90–70–90 targets that must be met by 2030 for countries to be on the path towards cervical cancer elimination</cite>
+- [3] All three targets are to be met by 2030, to place every country on the pathway to elimination within the following century | <cite index="6-1">These are the 90–70–90 targets that must be met by 2030 for countries to be on the path towards cervical cancer elimination</cite>
-- [2] Modelling predicts that achieving the 90-70-90 targets could avert over 74 million new cases and over 62 million deaths by 2120, with 300,000 deaths averted by 2030 | <cite index="6-1">Median cumulative number of cervical cancer deaths averted will be 300,000 by 2030, over 14 million by 2070, and over 62 million by 2120, averting more than 74 million new cases of cervical cancer</cite>
 calibration: Must-have points — the exact 90-70-90 figures correctly matched to vaccination/screening/treatment respectively, the 2030 target year, and the ≤4/100,000 elimination threshold.
 Common omission: candidates recall "90-70-90" as a slogan but transpose the figures (e.g. attaching 70% to vaccination) or omit the specific screening ages (35 and 45) and the 2030 deadline.

 ### GUIDELINES USED